Nelarius/rayfinder/README.md

 ### `bvh-visualizer`

 For validating that the bounding volume hierarchy (BVH) and it's intersection tests are computed correctly.
 This executable loads the specified glTF file, builds a BVH, and produces an image where each pixel is colored by the number of nodes visited for the pixel's primary ray.
-Running the executable products the test image `bvh-visualizer.png`.
+Running the executable produces the test image `bvh-visualizer.png`.

 ```sh
 $ ./build-release/bvh-visualizer assets/Duck.glb